celehs/PheCAP/README.md

-__High-Throughput Phenotyping with Electronic Health Records using a Common Automated Pipeline__
+__High-throughput phenotyping with electronic medical record data using a common semi-supervised approach (PheCAP)__

 ## Overview